Following the successful introduction of the artifact evaluation process

 Depending on evaluation results, camera-ready papers will include the artifact appendix and a set of ACM stamps of approval printed on their first page:

-to your camera-ready paper.
+and the artifact appendix to your camera-ready paper.